sander3/laravel-gdpr/readme.md

 # GDPR compliant data portability with ease

-This package helps you to be compliant with the GDPR (article 20).
+This package exposes an endpoint where authenticated users can download their data as required by GDPR article 20.

 ## Requirements